Community Engagement Specialist Job Description

 - The (CG) will focus on full community inclusion for each Person served teaching skills to maximize their independence and fostering relationships in the community.

 - Advocates and collaborates with other individuals and organizations on behalf of the Person being served.

-- Assists in forming and sustaining relationships with natural and community supports that allow the Person served meaningful community integration and inclusion.
+- Assists in forming and sustaining relationships with natural and community supports that allow the Person served meaningful community inclusion.

 - Instructs and counsels, which guide the Person served in problem solving and decision making.

 - Helps Persons served understand self-direction tasks and responsibilities and linking them to the natural rhythms of life.

 - Recognize sustainable opportunities within the community that match the participant’s needs and preferences.